venkat0804/docker/03-containers/readme.txt

 	docker exec -it <container id> bash

 how to come out of a container
-	ctrl pq ( it is mandatory to use this command always )
+	ctrl pq ( it is mandatory to use this command always ) "read escape sequence"

 how to access the applications running inside the container from external world ( browser )